instrumaniak/music/demo/index.md

 ---
 layout: page
-title: Coding Projects
+title: Code Lab
 pageorder: 02
 ---

-As part of learning coding and web development, I am doing little projects.
-View sources of those from [github](https://github.com/instrumaniak/little-projects).
-Some of those are web projects can be viewed from here:
+As part of learning coding and web development, I am doing little projects and experiments!
+View sources of those from [github](https://github.com/instrumaniak/code-lab).
+Some of those are static web projects and can be viewed from here:

 ### Static web projects